serika-dev/Terms-Privacy/Terms.md

   - Content infringing on third-party intellectual property rights without authorization.
 - **Prohibited Conduct**: Includes harassment, threats, doxxing, stalking, incitement to violence, and any activity that endangers the safety of others.

-Schoolsquid reserves the right, at its sole discretion, to moderate, remove, restrict, or reclassify any content that violates these Terms, applicable laws, or community guidelines, and to suspend or terminate accounts engaged in such violations.
+Schoolsquid reserves the right, at its sole discretion, to moderate, remove, restrict, or reclassify any content across Serika services that violates these Terms, applicable laws, or community guidelines, and to suspend or terminate accounts engaged in such violations.
 Users are solely responsible for ensuring their content and conduct comply with all applicable laws in their jurisdiction, and ignorance of the law is not a defense.

-Violation of this Acceptable Use Policy may result in immediate suspension or termination of your account without notice, and may be referred to law enforcement where appropriate.
+Violation of this Acceptable Use Policy may result in immediate suspension or termination of your account across all Serika services without notice, and may be referred to law enforcement where appropriate.

 ---

-TO THE MAXIMUM EXTENT PERMISSIBLE BY LAW, SCHOOLSQUID DISCLAIMS ALL LIABILITY FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR EXEMPLARY DAMAGES ARISING OUT OF OR RELATED TO YOUR USE OF THE PLATFORM, EVEN IF SCHOOLSQUID HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+TO THE MAXIMUM EXTENT PERMISSIBLE BY LAW, SCHOOLSQUID DISCLAIMS ALL LIABILITY FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR EXEMPLARY DAMAGES ARISING OUT OF OR RELATED TO YOUR USE OF SERIKA SERVICES, EVEN IF SCHOOLSQUID HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 THIS INCLUDES, BUT IS NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, REVENUE, GOODWILL, DATA, OR OTHER INTANGIBLE LOSSES.

-IN NO EVENT SHALL SCHOOLSQUID'S AGGREGATE LIABILITY TO YOU FOR ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR YOUR USE OF THE PLATFORM EXCEED THE AMOUNT PAID BY YOU, IF ANY, TO THE PLATFORM IN THE TWELVE (12) MONTHS PRECEDING THE CLAIM.
+IN NO EVENT SHALL SCHOOLSQUID'S AGGREGATE LIABILITY TO YOU FOR ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR YOUR USE OF SERIKA SERVICES EXCEED THE AMOUNT PAID BY YOU, IF ANY, TO SERIKA SERVICES IN THE TWELVE (12) MONTHS PRECEDING THE CLAIM.

-Users agree to indemnify and hold harmless Schoolsquid, its affiliates, officers, employees, agents, and licensors from any claims, liabilities, damages, or expenses resulting from violations of these Terms or misuse of the Platform.
+Users agree to indemnify and hold harmless Schoolsquid, its affiliates, officers, employees, agents, and licensors from any claims, liabilities, damages, or expenses resulting from violations of these Terms or misuse of Serika services.

 ---

 ## 10. Intellectual Property Rights

-All Intellectual Property Rights in and to the Platform, including but not limited to its design, structure, selection, coordination, expression, and arrangement, are owned by or licensed to Schoolsquid.
-Except as expressly provided in these Terms, no part of the Platform may be copied, reproduced, republished, uploaded, posted, publicly displayed, encoded, translated, transmitted, or distributed in any way without our prior written consent.
+All Intellectual Property Rights in and to Serika services, including but not limited to their design, structure, selection, coordination, expression, and arrangement, are owned by or licensed to Schoolsquid.
+Except as expressly provided in these Terms, no part of Serika services may be copied, reproduced, republished, uploaded, posted, publicly displayed, encoded, translated, transmitted, or distributed in any way without our prior written consent.

-You retain ownership of your User-Generated Content but grant us a worldwide, perpetual, irrevocable, royalty-free, sublicensable license to use, reproduce, modify, adapt, publish, translate, create derivative works from, distribute, perform, and display such content in connection with the operation and promotion of the Platform.
+You retain ownership of your User-Generated Content but grant us a worldwide, perpetual, irrevocable, royalty-free, sublicensable license to use, reproduce, modify, adapt, publish, translate, create derivative works from, distribute, perform, and display such content in connection with the operation and promotion of Serika services.

 ---

 ## 10a.
 Serika Browser

 The Serika Browser is a standalone web browser application developed and distributed by Schoolsquid.
-The Serika Browser operates independently from the Serika.dev Platform and Toka services and is governed by the following terms:
+The Serika Browser operates independently from other Serika services and is governed by the following terms:

 - **Open Source Software**: The Serika Browser is fully open source.
 The complete source code is publicly available for inspection, review, and audit by anyone.
 This transparency allows independent verification of our privacy and security claims and enables community contributions to the browser's development.